soxueren/atsd/administration/replication.md

  slave_ip     slave_hostname
  ```

-*NOTE: the following lines should not be contained in the `hosts` file.
+> Note: the following lines should not be contained in the `hosts` file.
 This is the case for both master and slave.*

 ```sh